github/developer.github.com/content/index.md

 behavior will be supported until the dates listed below.
 Please be sure to update your app in time.

-### Behavior due to be removed by June 1st:

-* Update requests used to accept the PUT verb.
-Now POST or PATCH should be used.
-* All URLs had a `.json` extension.
-They don't anymore (but old requests work still).
-* Pagination info is returned in the Link header.
-Stop using the X-Next or X-Last headers.
-* JSON-P response has completely changed to a more consistent format.
-* Starring gists now uses PUT verb (instead of POST) and returns 204.

 ### Behavior due to be removed by June 15th:

 * `gravatar_url` is being deprecated in favor of `avatar_url` for all